 Post Military Period

 Fort Foster was closed in 1948, and every remaining weapon was removed and scrapped.
 The U.S. Navy then used the reservation for recreational purposes for Naval Shipyard personnel into the 1960s.
 The federal government later transferred the original area taken in 1873 to the Town of Kittery for park purposes, while the newer 1942 parcel was bought by Kittery at a later date.
 The entire park presently encompasses 88 acres.
 The Kittery Parks Division had the lower level of Battery Bohlen sealed and filled-in with soil in the late 1980s, along with sealing other structures.
 Battery Chapin's earthen berm was removed much earlier, probably by the Navy in the 1950s.
-Admission to the park is $5 per person, and $10.00 per vehicle.
+Admission per person and/or vehicle is charged to enter to the park.
 Restrooms, picnic facilities, and swimming beaches are on grounds.
 There is no interpretation of the military structures, except for a simple flyer handed out during the summer to visitors upon entering.
 All buildings are closed to the public, except the ground-level of the Mine Observation Station, which is used as the park's public restroom (the upper level is sealed off).

 List of Sources Used